The three stones for this moon — ready when you are:

 - Step outside after sunset and face southeast.
 You'll see her rising.
 If you can't get outside, stand near a window.
 The point is to acknowledge her — she's been building toward this all month.

-- Hold whichever stone feels right tonight.
-If you're choosing between Citrine, Labradorite, and Carnelian, let the one you reach for first be the one.
+- Hold whichever stone feels right that night.
+If you're choosing between citrine, labradorite, and carnelian, let the one you reach for first be the one.

 - Ask yourself one of these three questions — and sit with it for a few minutes.
 Not to solve it.
 Just to let it land.